pmdp/rick-and-morty-api/README.md

 # Rick And Morty Tech Exercise

-This Spring Boot App were created using [Spring Initialzr](https://start.spring.io/).
+This Spring Boot App was created using [Spring Initialzr](https://start.spring.io/).

-The used versions are:
+Used versions are:
 - Java 17
 - Spring Boot 2.7.4

-To be able to consume the [Rick and Morty API](https://rickandmortyapi.com/documentation/) uses the Java library that appears in the documentation: https://github.com/adrianoluis/rickandmortyapi-java, installed as maven dependency.
+To be able to consume the [Rick and Morty API](https://rickandmortyapi.com/documentation/) uses the Java library that appears in the documentation (https://github.com/adrianoluis/rickandmortyapi-java), installed as maven dependency.

 The app is packaged per layer, having these packages available: